fer-rum/fer-rum.github.io/_posts/2017-08-18-logging-system-design.markdown

 layout: post
 title:  "Design for a JSON-based logging system"
 date:   2017-08-18 18:00:00 +0200
+category: programming
-categories: Qt JSON logging software design
+tags: Qt JSON logging software design
 ---

 # Preface

 We all have been there:

 Things in our programs go wrong and it is debug time.
 Or people tell us that things go wrong, but can't tell what exactly they did to trigger the error.